 - Cut (124) 4-1/2" x 4-1/2" background squares.

 - Cut (248) 2-1/2" x 2-1/2" colorful squares

-- I recommend that you cut enough squares to make one or two test quilt blocks before cutting all of your fabric.
+- We recommend that you cut enough squares to make one or two test quilt blocks before cutting all of your fabric.

 - Learn how to cut patchwork shapes.

 Each X quilt block is made up of four quick pieced patchwork units.
 Follow the diagrams left to right and top to bottom as you work.

 - Draw a line from one corner to the opposite corner on the reverse side of each 2-1/2" x 2-1/2" square.